Sandwell Aquatics Centre Frequently Asked Questions

 When will work start and the centre be open to the public?

-The new state-of-the-art aquatics centre will ultimately replace our aging and uneconomical swimming centres in the area.
+The new state-of-the-art aquatics centre will ultimately replace our ageing and uneconomical swimming centres in the area.
 It is the council’s ambition that all centres remain open until services transfer to the new centre.
 This means that there will be an uninterrupted service offer for our residents during the Commonwealth Games 2022.

 Cabinet will be asking for a report and consultation on future uses of these buildings and we will not make any decisions until that consultation is completed.